DrGER2/MMI3G-CRC32Sum/README.md

 The tool accepts one argument: the checksum size for (very) large files.

 I'm still looking to figure out how to determine the CRC32 value for MetafileChecksum in MMI3G metainfo2.txt files.

+DrGER / Apr 2023